What are Sun Superdays 2023 and how do they work? Tips and tricks to get ahead!

 - On the day collecting starts, buy The Sun newspaper (physical copy) and input the unique code to the Sun Savers mobile phone app or Sun Savers website.
 The code is inside the paper, labelled as Sun Savers code.
 I personally prefer to use the app, as you can scan the code rather than type it in.

-- You will need to buy nine papers on consecutive days!
+- You will need to buy nine papers on nine separate days!
 Not nine papers on one day.
 So for example, you need a unique code from paper on Monday, Tuesday, Wednesday etc etc, not just several codes from Monday newspaper.

-- When the booking opens, typically around 10AM, you can choose your two free tickets.
+- When the booking opens, typically around 10AM or 11AM, you can choose your two free tickets.
 If there is high demand when the booking opens, you may be in a virtual queue.
+Set a reminder to log in to your app or the website before the booking slots open, I usually open it 15-30 minutes earlier in case it opens early.

 Are Sun Superdays tickets really free?

 No, not really, but it is still an excellent deal.
-You have to buy The Sun newspaper on nine consecutive days.
-This comes to £7.2 (price of seven weekday newspapers at 70p and Saturday £1 and Sunday £1.3) and in addition a £2 booking fee.
-So all in all you get two "free" tickets for an outlay of £9.2.
+You have to buy The Sun newspaper nine times.
+If you want a chance for a weekend or a school holiday date you need to buy them on nine consecutive days.
+This comes to £8.8 (price of five weekday newspapers at 80p and two Saturday £1 and two Sunday £1.4) and in addition a £2 booking fee.
+If you are willing to go on term-time weekday, you could just buy the weekday papers and pay £7.2 for the papers and £2 booking fee.
+So all in all you get two "free" tickets for a cost between £9.2 to £10.8.

 Compare this to the online advance prices of £37 or on the day prices of £56 for one ticket to some of the theme parks, and you can see why people do this faff.